-Although the turenover of Japanese aerospace industry is small compared to that of the U.S. and EU, it is expected to expand in all areas, including defense aircraft and space-related products, in addition to the expansion of commercial aircraft production due to the end of COVID-19.
+The scale of Japan's aerospace industry turnover is still small compared to that of major European and U.S. countries, but in addition to the expansion of commercial aircraft turnover due to the end of COVIT-19, the scale of turnover is expected to expand in all defense aircraft and space-related fields.